-Conners Nubble Trail is a 3.5 mile moderately trafficked out and back trail located near Bar Harbor, ME that features a lake and is rated as moderate.
+Conners Nubble Trail is a 3.5 mile moderately trafficked out and back trail located near Bar Harbor, Maine that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 We did this trail again today.
 It is even more beautiful in the fall.
 Probably the best Eagle Lake view ever, completely opened.
 You will see the brightest blue of the lake surrounded by gorgeous yellows and reds of the autumn leaves and the shining greens of the firs.
 Very little effort for a huge reward.
 The trail is nice and dry now, very well marked and really easy.
 Do not miss it - you can take it from the Eagle Lake carriage road: just walk 0.1 mile on the Eagle Lake trail and you will see a signing post leading to Conners Nubble.

 The trail itself is a mixed bag: muddy, a lot of roots on the way up and deep in the forest, so there are not too many spectacular views on the way.
 Wait till you get to the summit though: you will see one of the most impressive views you can imagine.
 We have hiked so many trails in Acadia and this view is absolutely breathtaking.
 Be careful on the way down: there is a sharp drop-off right at the start of the descent.

 Only review true is the April 6th one...guess I am done reviewing here...
 Makes me look dumb

 These reviews are not of this trail...
 For some reason the sight is messed up and posting reviews in wrong trail